fd4s/fs2-kafka/docs/src/main/mdoc/modules.md

     .withBootstrapServers("localhost:9092")
 ```

-If we prefer, we can instead specificy the `Serializer`s and `Deserializer`s explicitly.
+If we prefer, we can instead specify the `Serializer`s and `Deserializer`s explicitly.

 ```scala mdoc:silent
 import fs2.kafka.{Deserializer, Serializer}